cinderlink/cli-kit/docs/cli-framework.md

 ## Architecture

-The CLI framework is built on top of the existing CLI-KIT TUI framework:
+The CLI framework is built on top of the existing TUIX TUI framework:

 ```
 ┌─ CLI Framework ────────────────────────────┐